 Where it has been verified that an International Standard is used, that it should continue to be made available, but that technical changes are needed, it may be proposed for amendment or revision.
 The criteria are as follows:

-— the International Standard has been adopted with or without change or is used in at least five countries (when this criterion is not met, the standard should be withdrawn); and
+— the International Standard has been adopted with or without change or is used in at least five countries (when this criterion is not met, the document should be withdrawn); and

 — a simple majority of the P-members of the committee voting considers there is a need for amendment or revision.